 - A common purpose for losing fat is to reveal something underneath that looks good – you build a strong, toned, and muscled physique by, well, building muscle with resistance training.

-- Strength training, much like cardiovascular training, has additional physiological benefits that often independently make it worth doing.
+- Resistance training, much like cardiovascular training, has additional physiological benefits that often independently make it worth doing.

-If you’re only willing to do one thing for exercise, my recommendation is basic strength training.
-Best bang for your effortful buck by far.
+If you’re only willing to do one thing for exercise, my recommendation is resistance training – it’s by far the best bang for your buck.

 Can any supplements or protein powders work for fat loss?

 No. Not on their own.
 Even the illicit “good stuff” might only nudge things in the right direction by a few percentage points.
 The vast majority of supplements are not scientifically substantiated, don’t actually do anything, and are thus a waste of money.

 If you’re getting enough protein in your diet (which is not all that hard to do) protein supplements become redundant and potentially excess calories, and might thereby wind up inhibiting fat loss, actually.